operator-playground-io/edge-node-react-postgres-contacts-stack/cover.md

 ### Description

 Contacts application is based on MEAN stack and provides an good starter to build a 3 tier microservice application and deploy them on any platforms like Kubernetes and OpenShift.
-The application consists of an **Database** , **React based Frontend** and **Express using NodeJS** backend.
+The application consists of an **Database** , **React based Frontend** and **Express using Node.js** backend.

 ### Architecture